On this day: Captain James Cook sets sail

 Captain James Cook

-After the war, Cook's skills were put on further display when he mapped the coast of the Canadian island of Newfoundland.
+After the war, Cook's navigation and cartographic abilities were put on further display when he mapped the coast of the Canadian island of Newfoundland.
 Under commission from the Royal Society, the Endeavour entered the South Pacific via Cape Horn, reaching Tahiti in April 1769 where the crew observed the transit of Venus on 3 June.

 Cook's instructions next took him south, where he was to determine the existence of a southern continent.
 The Endeavour circumnavigated and mapped New Zealand before travelling west, where on 19 April 1770 Cook spotted and claimed the east coast of Australia for the Crown.
 He named it New South Wales.